Cardiff Arms Park: National Stadium redevelopment

 The National Stadium, which was previously known as the Welsh National Rugby Ground, was designed by Osborne V Webb & Partners and built by G A Williamson & Associates of Porthcawl and Andrew Scott & Company of Port Talbot.
 In 1969 construction began on the stadium which replaced the existing rugby ground built in 1881.
 The stadium was home to the Wales national rugby union team since 1964 and the Wales national football team since 1989.
 In 1997 the stadium was demolished to make way for the new Millennium Stadium.

 Millennium Stadium

 Thirteen years after the National Stadium had opened in 1984, it was considered too small and did not have the facilities required of the time and it was demolished and a new stadium, the Millennium Stadium, was built in its place (completed to a north–south alignment and opened in June 1999).
 This would become the fourth redevelopment on the site.

-Construction involved the demolition of a number of buildings, primarily the existing National Stadium, Wales Empire Pool in Wood Street, Cardiff Empire Telephone Exchange building and the newly built Territorial Auxiliary & Volunteer Reserve building both in Park Street, and the Social Security offices in Westgate Street.
+Construction involved the demolition of a number of buildings, primarily the existing National Stadium, Wales Empire Pool in Wood Street, Cardiff Empire Telephone Exchange building and the newly built Territorial Auxiliary and Volunteer Reserve building both in Park Street, and the Social Security offices in Westgate Street.
 The Millennium Stadium is now on roughly two-thirds of the National Stadium, but it no longer uses the Arms Park name.
-Since 2016 it has been known as the Principality Stadium.
+Since 2016, it has been known as the Principality Stadium.